Subscribe to our blog to get articles delivered directly to your inbox

 Orchids in Spring: Best Places to Keep Them & How to Care for Them

-Spring is a pivotal time to add florals and color to your home.
+Spring is a pivotal time to add flowers and color to your home.
 We’ve made it through winter, there’s more sunshine and it’s exciting to see some brightness around your space.

 However, there are two important things to remember: care and plant placement.
 We will dive into both topics in this blog post, so follow along for some helpful tips to keep your orchids beautiful and blooming all through spring.